ms-jayanth/Advance_Regression_using_R/README.md

 - Spline<br>
   A continuous function formed by connecting linear segments<br>
-  A function constructed piecewise from polynomial functions
+  A function constructed piecewise from polynomial functions.

 - Knots<br>
   The points where the segments are connected